What does my baby look like in week 38?

 If baby is not moving as much as they were, or if you're worried about their movements for any reason, talk to your midwife or doctor immediately.
 A change in your baby's movements can be a sign that they need help.

-Your boobs are producing colostrum - a very special ‘gold top’ milk rich in nutrients - so don’t be alarmed if you spot yellow marks in your bra, or any wetness.
+Your breasts are producing colostrum - a very special milk rich in nutrients for the baby's first few days.
+Don’t be alarmed if you spot yellow marks in your bra, or any wetness.

-If needs be, buy some absorbent breast pads - they’re likely to come in handy when your baby arrives too.
+If needs be, buy some absorbent breast pads - they may come in handy when your baby arrives too.

 Go to sleep on your side if you're not already doing so